columbia-university-robotics/moveit-instructions/README.md

 ### ROS noetic and moveit-instructions
 Instructions to install moveit from source if you are using a virtualbox.

+Remember that opening the terminal to access bash is as easy as pressing ctrl+alt+T at the same time.

 # ROS NOETIC INSTALL
 ---